Nashwaak Watershed Association

 Other resources on natural edge can be found here.

-Natural Yard Tip #6: Plant Native Flowering Perennials
+6. Plant Native Flowering Perennials

 Planting native flowering plants in your garden beds is beneficial in many ways.
 Firstly, flowering plants are great for pollinator species, such as bees, butterflies, and birds.